Back to National Guide

 Adelaide-Specific Considerations

-Despite Adelaide's relatively dry climate, bathroom ventilation is still required by the National Construction Code where natural ventilation is inadequate.
+Despite Adelaide's dry climate, bathroom ventilation is still required by the National Construction Code where natural ventilation is inadequate.
 Winter is when problems surface: homes are closed up, showering creates condensation, and without extraction, moisture accumulates on ceilings and walls.
 The damage is cumulative and easy to overlook until mould becomes visible or paint starts peeling.

 Hiring a Licensed Air Conditioning Technician in SA